Meta Distribution of SIR in the Internet of Things Modelled as a Euclidean Matching: Introduction

 \section{Introduction}

-Geometry plays a fundamental role in the data capacity of dense wireless networks, since it limits their \textit{reuse} of available spectrum \cite{ge2016}.
-The notion of \textit{area spectral efficiency} (ASE) has therefore been introduced in order to measure the {\textit{bits per second per Hz per unit volume}} the network can move from source to destination.
-On the whole, effective densification leads to greater SSE, up to some fundamental limit which is apparently independent of the communication strategy chosen~\cite{franceschetti2009}.
-Andrews et al. also observe a density beyond which ASE starts to degrade \cite{alammouri2017}.
-See the highly cited works of Gupta and Kumar, and the following groundbreaking work of Francescetti, Di Renzo, Andrews, Haenggi, Baccelli, and others \cite{gupta2000,lu2015,haenggi2016,haenggi2012,gupta2015,alammouri2017,wang2018}.
-In an abstract setting, various ideas from ``Euclidean combinatorial optimisation'' \cite{yukich1998}, a field where combinatorial structures in $d$-dimensional Euclidean space are \textit{optimised} somehow, are therefore useful when theorising about this limit, and in other scenarios \cite{knight2017,giles2016,giles2015,kartungiles2019,koufos2016,koufos2018,koufos2019,koufos20192}.
+Geometry plays a fundamental role in the data capacity of dense wireless networks by requiring the excessive division of available spectrum into multiple adjacent, non-overlapping channels~\cite{ge2016}.
+The notion of \textit{area spectral efficiency} (ASE) has been introduced to measure the {\textit{bits per second per Hz per unit volume}} the network can move from source to destination.
+There is an upper bound representing the fundamental limit of densification, below which ASE will improve by simply adding, at financial cost, more base stations~\cite{franceschetti2009,alammouri2017}.

-In this paper, and following on from previous work \cite{kartungiles2018,kreacic2019}, we consider this problem in \ac{2d} Euclidean space without boundary, from the perspective of \textit{optimal transport}~\cite{villani2003}.
-This is an important topic surrounding transportation theory, measure theory, analysis and operations research, providing procedures for efficiently moving a set of `resources' to a set of `destinations', i.e. from mines to silos.
-With $n$ mines and $m$ silos, one pairs mines with silos so that each mine is assigned a unique silo, and each silo a unique mine.
-M\'{e}zard and Parisi, observed early links between Euclidean matching theory, and the physics of \textit{spin glass}, a magnetic alloy important in condensed matter physics and complexity \cite{mezard1988}.